surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 Under Schedule Job Window, Enter Below details;

-- **Start delay:< enter time delay to run the file
+- <b>Start delay:</b> enter time delay to run the file

-- **Schedule:**
+- <b>Schedule:</b>

-   - **None:** Runs immediately
+   - <b>None:</b> Runs immediately

-   - **Repeat after completion with delay:** schedule run once again with specified time delay
+   - <b>Repeat after completion with delay:</b> schedule run once again with specified time delay

-   - **Cron expression:** it is a string consisting of 6 or 7 fields that describe individual details of the schedule. that represents a schedule.
+   - <b>Cron expression:</b> it is a string consisting of 6 or 7 fields that describe individual details of the schedule. that represents a schedule.
 These fields, separated by white space, can contain any of the allowed values with various combinations of the allowed characters for that field.

->**For instance:**
+><b>For instance:</b>
  ( ' 0 0 0 * * * ' ) is a daily schedule, because it matches combinations of date and time where seconds, minutes and hours are 0.
 If you change the hours field to 8, (' 0 0 0 8 * * * '),  your string represents every day at 8:00 AM.

 | Field |Allowed Value  |Allowed Special Character|